onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
    :id: R-257367
-   :target: XNF
+   :target: VNF or PNF
    :keyword: MUST
    :introduced: casablanca
    :validation_mode: in_service

-   The xNF, when leveraging Google Protocol Buffers for events, **MUST** serialize the events using native Google Protocol Buffers (GPB) according to the following guidelines:
+   The VNF or PNF, when leveraging Google Protocol Buffers for events, **MUST** serialize the events using native Google Protocol Buffers (GPB) according to the following guidelines:

-      * The keys are represented as integers pointing to the system resources for the xNF being monitored
+      * The keys are represented as integers pointing to the system resources for the VNF or PNF being monitored
-      * The values correspond to integers or strings that identify the operational state of the VNF resource, such a statistics counters and the state of an xNF resource.
+      * The values correspond to integers or strings that identify the operational state of the VNF resource, such a statistics counters and the state of an VNF or PNF resource.
       * The required Google Protocol Buffers (GPB) metadata is provided in the form of .proto files.

 .. req::
    :id: R-978752
-   :target: XNF PROVIDER
+   :target: VNF or PNF PROVIDER
    :keyword: MUST
    :introduced: casablanca
    :validation_mode: static

-   The xNF providers **MUST** provide the Service Provider the following artifacts to support the delivery of high-volume xNF telemetry to DCAE via GPB over TLS/TCP:
+   The VNF or PNF providers **MUST** provide the Service Provider the following artifacts to support the delivery of high-volume VNF or PNF telemetry to DCAE via GPB over TLS/TCP:

       * A valid VES Event .proto definition file, to be used validate and